Breath of Fire III: Story

-If the player opts to comply with Myria, the game ends anticlimactically, showing Ryu in Eden, and blacking out with the text, "And so time passes... unchanging..."
-If instead the player chooses to challenge her, the spirit of the great tree Yggdrasil channels itself through Peco and tells Myria she is taking her power too far, and, like any parent, she must allow her children to make their own mistakes.
-With that, Ryu and his friends overcome Myria and then flee the station as it crumbles around them.
-Garr reveals that his life must end with Myria's, turning to stone while Ryu and Nina look on; Deis, now revealed to be Myria's sister, appears before Myria as the station falls apart, stating that they will henceforth leave the world in humanity's hands.
-Ryu, Nina, Momo, Rei, and Peco, now having safely evacuated the station, make their way out of its rubble and back into the desert to begin their long journey home.
+If the player complies with Myria, the game ends with Ryu in Eden.
+If the player challenges her, the spirit of the great tree Yggdrasil channels itself through Peco and tells Myria she is taking her power too far.
+Ryu and his friends overcome Myria and then flee the station as it crumbles.
+Garr reveals that his life must end with Myria's, turning to stone.
+Deis, now revealed to be Myria's sister, appears before Myria as the station falls apart, stating that they will henceforth leave the world in humanity's hands.
+Ryu, Nina, Momo, Rei, and Peco begin their long journey home.